 \end{proof}

-Remarkably, this existence proof does not need the absolute continuity of the law of the solution $\bX$ of the extended mean-field game, only the absolute continuity of law of the initial condition $X_0$.
-As such, the preceding theorem extends the results in \cite{cardaliaguet}.
-We discuss in the next section conditions which yield absolute continuity of the law of $\bX$.
+\begin{remark} This existence proof does not require the absolute continuity of the law of $\bX$, only the absolute continuity of the law of the initial condition $X_0$.
+Accordingly, the preceding theorem extends the results in \cite{cardaliaguet}. \end{remark}